 Will every Accredited Service Provider use their own API gateway?
 Is it an offline or online process?

-Each Accredited Service Provider (ASP) may utilize their own API gateways to facilitate the exchange of e-Invoices.
+Each Accredited Service Provider (ASP) may utilise its own API gateways to facilitate the exchange of e-Invoices.
 The process is primarily online, leveraging the Peppol AS4 protocol for asynchronous message transmission, ensuring secure and efficient data exchange between all parties.
-Gateway specifics may vary by ASP, but cross-corner exchange remains standardized.
+Gateway specifics may vary by ASP, but cross-corner exchange remains standardised.

 Can businesses develop their own e-invoicing solutions internally?